SHOULD EQUITY IN THE BOND BE USED FOR DEBT?

 Often car loans and credit cards accrue interest at a much higher rate than a home loan, which is why many people decide to take equity out of their home loan to pay off their other debts.
 Focusing on paying off debt with the highest interest rate is a very good financial strategy to implement, but is using a home loan to do it the best idea?

 Before using home equity for any debt, it is best to go through the numbers and work out whether it will put you in a better financial position or a worse one.
-“Consumers should look at the long-term impact of their financial choices and do the necessary research and calculations before making any final decisions,” Goslett concludes.
+Look at the long-term impact of your financial choices and do the necessary research and calculations before making any final decisions.